Recipes

 Green Mango Salad

-Sing-song voices of ladies walking and the chitter chatter of birds wake me up on quiet mornings, summer's here, it's flip-flop-sunhat season and we need refiguring for the beach.
-Salad days are back, perfectly timed are the fresh summer fruits and vegetables appearing on our shelves.
-GREEN...
+The sing-song voices of ladies walking and the chitter-chatter of birds wake me up on quiet mornings.
+Summer's here; it's flip-flop-sunhat season, and we need refitting for the beach.
+Salad days are back, and the fresh summer fruits and vegetables are perfectly timed to appear on our shelves....

 Lemon Grass and Turmeric Chicken Skewers

-When the sun shines evenings are balmy and a perfect reason to have a mid-week celebration, light a fire and barbeque something easy, fragrant lime and delicious.
-Sip cold crisp green Sauvignor blanc and listen to evening sounds.
-LEMON GRASS TURMERIC CHICKEN SKEWERS(this recipe has been...
+When the sun shines, and evenings are balmy we have the perfect reason to have a midweek celebration, light a fire, and barbecue something easy, fragrant, and delicious.
+Sip cold, crisp, green Sauvignon Blanc and listen to evening sounds.
+LEMON GRASS TURMERIC CHICKEN SKEWERS (This recipe has...

-Here it's summer blue, sun-yellowed gentle days, which is a reminder of the harsh weather many ex-pats are going into.
-Celebrate a table laden with the essence of summer with joyful Thanksgiving.
-BAKED PUMPKIN PIE - South African style.“without bread, without wine, love is nothing” Anon...
+Here, it's summer blue, sun-yellowed, gentle days, which is a reminder of the harsh weather many ex-pats are going into.
+Celebrate a table laden with the essence of summer with a joyful Thanksgiving.
+BAKED PUMPKIN PIE - South African style.
+125g butter 200ml sugar 3 eggs, beaten...

 Zucchini and Oregano Quiche

 Celebrate the days getting longer and warmer with a family favourite.
-Simply serve a crisp green salad and Citrus Vinaigrette Dressing.
+Serve a crisp green salad and Citrus Vinaigrette Dressing.
 Don't forget to pack a bottle of Bubbly and Strawberries.
 PASTRY 500g Flour 2,5ml Salt 1,2ml Paprika 250g Butter 250ml Cheddar Cheese, grated 125ml...

 Meditteranean Baked Tomato Salad